gurhan-camgoz/gurhan-camgoz.github.io/index.md

 ![profile]({{ "/assets/images/photo11.JPG" | https://gurhan-camgoz.github.io/assets/images/photo11.JPG }}){:style="display:block; margin-left:auto; margin-right:auto"}

-Hello, I am Gürhan Camgöz.
-This is a portfolio web site showcasing some of my work as well as various collaborations.
+This is a portfolio web site showcasing some of my work as well as various collaborations with different collectives.

 My research areas take shape at the intersection of urban studies and disaster studies: Dealing with themes such as memory, victims, violence, risk, aid, and housing; employing an anthropological lens to initiate a critique of capitalist catastrophism.

-My current fieldwork focuses on the (re)construction activities in the post-disaster territory of Turkey's eastern Marmara region, which was devasted by dual earthquakes in 1999.
+My current fieldwork focuses on the (re)construction activities in the post-disaster territory of Turkey's eastern Marmara region, which was devasted by two earthquakes in 1999.

 For further inquiries: [gurhan.camgoz@gmail.com](mailto:gurhan.camgoz@gmail.com).